 - 5/12/22: Announcing the Silicon Salon

 - 12/7/21: Blockchain Commons Launches LifeHash on the Web

 - Gordian Products & Technologies — reference apps that demonstrate the Gordian Principles.

 - Gordian Seed Tool — our premiere reference app, demonstrating how to closely hold a seed and still use it for active management of keys.

-- Research — Technical descriptions of our interoperable and open infrastructural and architectural specifications, such as Uniform Resources (URs), Sharded Secret Key Reconstruction (SSKR), and Bytewords.
+- Research — Technical descriptions and docs for our interoperable and open infrastructural and architectural specifications, such as Uniform Resources (URs), Sharded Secret Key Reconstruction (SSKR), Bytewords, and Lifehash.

 - Crypto Commons Libraries — reference libraries providing access to interoperable and open infrastructural and architectural specifications, including Shamir’s Secret Sharing, Sharded Secret Key Reconstruction (SSKR), Uniform Resources (URs), Lifehash, Bytewords, and more.